hassio-addons/repository-updater/README.md

 ## About

-Reads remote add-on repositories, determines versions and generates changelogs to update the add-on repository fully automated.
+Reads remote app repositories, determines versions and generates changelogs to update the app repository fully automated.

-Mainly used by the Community Home Assistant Add-ons project.
+Mainly used by the Home Assistant Community Apps project.

-Please note, this program cannot be used with the general documented Home Assistant add-on repository approach and only works in the setup where each add-on has its own GitHub repository.
+Please note, this program cannot be used with the general documented Home Assistant app repository approach and only works in the setup where each app has its own GitHub repository.

 ## Installation